 The U.S. Department of Housing and Urban Development has determined that the area median income for Honolulu County is $96,000 for 2018.
 The area median income for a family of four making 100 percent in 2018 is $116,600.
 Eighty percent (80%) of the AMI (Area Median Income) for a family of four is $93,280.
 Clearly, this is not “affordable” for most families.

-Faith Action is convening a Housing Summit on Oahu on September 21, 2019.
-The vision for the event is guided by the state’s Affordable Housing Rental Report and ten-year plan, with the goal of building 18,000 affordable housing units on Oahu by 2025.
+Faith Action organized an Affordable Housing Summit on Oʻahu on September 21, 2019.
+The event brought together multiple stakeholders to discuss the state’ Affordable Housing Rental Report and ten-year plan, and solutions to get to the goal of building 18,000 affordable housing units on Oahu by 2025.

 During the Fall of 2018, the Faith Action Housing Now!
 Coalition focused its meetings on determining our legislative priorities.
 Several members heard that REITs (Real Estate Investment Trusts) were not paying their fair share of state taxes and wanted everyone to learn more, so they invited experts to present to our members.
 Members were shocked to find out that REITs now own real estate worth $18 billion.
 These REITs include marquee developments such as Ala Moana Center and Hilton Hawaiian Village who do not pay income tax here in Hawaii.
 REITs already receive a generous federal tax break and benefit from Hawaii’s low property tax rates.
 As a result, Faith Action members voted to support the push to hold REITs accountable for their share of state income tax in Hawaii as a way of bringing in revenue to the state.

 It is estimated that imposing the 6.40% income tax on REITs operating here in Hawaii will increase state revenue by $30-60 million each year, funds which are crucially needed for developing affordable housing, infrastructure, and public education.